 To run this command automatically when you invoke FTP, put it into SYS\$LOGIN:FTPINIT.INI.
-For the full description of the SET PASSIVE command, refer to the VSI TCP/IP Services for OpenVMS User's Guide [https://vmssoftware.com/docs/VSI TCPIP SERVICES UG.pdf].
+For the full description of the SET PASSIVE command, refer to the relevant section in the VSI TCP/IP Services for OpenVMS User's Guide [https://docs.vmssoftware.com/vsi-tcpip-services-for-openvms-users-guide-60/#d0e6058].

-5.2.
-Running DHCP Client And failSAFE IP Are Not Compatible on the Same NIC
+5.4.
+Running DHCP Client and failSAFE IP Are Not Compatible on the Same NIC